-- Hosting trainings and workshops throughout the academic year for teaching assistants, graduate and resident assistants, and staff in the Office of Fraternity and Sorority Life that cover a wide range of topics related to interpersonal violence. - Facilitating the Student Anti-Violence Advocates (SAVA) training designed to help students recognize and respond to interpersonal violence as bystanders, responders and potential victims. - Advising student groups 1 in 4 and ASAP (Abuse and Sexual Assault Prevention) who present peer education workshops and sponsor awareness raising events across campus such as Penn's annual Take Back the Night program. - Assisting with the presentation of the educational production The Vagina Monologues. - Managing the Penn Violence Prevention website (launched Spring 2015) which provides a comprehensive overview of support and education. - Coordinating the Penn Violence Prevention Committee comprised of over 50 staff and faculty who meet bi-annually to discuss outreach and prevention efforts. - Coordinating the Sexual Assault Response Team comprised of the core offices responsible for providing immediate support for student victims of interpersonal violence.
+- Managing PAVE (Penn Anti-Violence Educators), a peer education group that facilitates workshops about being an active bystander. - Advising student groups MARS (Men Against Rape and Sexual Assault) and ASAP (Abuse and Sexual Assault Prevention) who present peer education workshops and sponsor awareness raising events across campus such as Penn's annual Take Back the Night program. - Assisting with the presentation of the educational production The Vagina Monologues. - Managing the Penn Violence Prevention website, which provides a comprehensive overview of support and education. - Coordinating the Penn Violence Prevention Committee comprised of over 50 staff and faculty who meet bi-annually to discuss outreach and prevention efforts. - Coordinating the Sexual Assault Response Team comprised of the core offices responsible for providing immediate support for student victims of interpersonal violence.

-For further information and suggestions on how to help, how to recognize warning signs, or obtaining help for sexual violence, dating violence, domestic violence and stalking please refer to "A guide to sexual violence, dating violence and stalking" at https://secure.www.upenn.edu/vpul/pvp/definitionsandpolicies
+For further information and suggestions on health relationships, how to help a friend, get involved, or obtain resources related to sexual violence, relationship violence, and stalking please refer to https://pvp.vpul.upenn.edu/

-• Campus Sex Crime Prevention: California Sex Offenders Information (Megan's Law)
+Campus Sex Crime Prevention: California Sex Offenders Information (Megan's Law)